wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

   > answering queries from itself.

 This document relaxes this requirement.
 Some resolver implementations achieve the behavior described in RFC8806 by fetching the zone information and "prefilling" their cache with this information.
 As the resulting behavior is (essentially) indistinguishable from the mechanism defined in RFC8806, this is viewed as being an acceptable implementation decision.

 # Applicability

-This behavior should apply to all general-purpose recursive resolvers usedon the public Internet.
+This behavior should apply to all general-purpose recursive resolvers used on the public Internet.

 # Operational Considerations